boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : The type of interface where packets of this Flow are being sent.
 The value matches the value of managed object 'ifType'.

 Additional Information:
-: See the assigned egress interface types at [https://www.iana.org/assignments/ianaiftype-mib].
+: See the IANAifType-MIB registry at [https://www.iana.org/assignments/ianaiftype-mib].

 ## valueDistributionMethod